What is the force on a magnetic dipole?: Abstract

 \section{Abstract}

-We show that attempts to modify the force on a magnetic dipole by introducing either hidden momentum or internal forces are not correct, and the standard textbook result ${\bf F=\nabla(\bmu\cdot B)}$ is correct even in the presence of time dependent electromagnetic fields.
-Using this expression for the force, overall momentum (the sum of mechanical and electromagnetic momentum) is conserved in changing electromagnetic fields.
+This paper will be of interest to physics graduate students and faculty.
+We show that attempts to modify the force on a magnetic dipole by introducing either hidden momentum or internal forces are not correct.
+The standard textbook result ${\bf F=\nabla(\bmu\cdot B)}$ is correct even in the presence of time dependent electromagnetic fields.